Online international mentoring programme

 Read more about our programme on the OHBM blog.

-The third round of mentorship system will start in the summer of 2018.
-Please stay tuned!
+The registration for the third round of the mentorship programme is now closed.
+The registration for the fourth round will start in the summer/autumn of 2019.
+Stay tuned!

 Mozilla leadership-training resources: https://github.com/mozilla/leadership-training/blob/master/for_mentors/tip_sheet.md#suggested-reading)